 Today, women are heads of nations and large companies and there is a concerted social push to achieve gender equality.

 These changes in the past decade show how much the socially constructed concept of gender has changed.
-Society used to construct the ‘good’ woman ideal as someone who worked until she had children, then she was constrained to the domestic sphere as she raised her kids.
+Society used to construct the ‘good’ woman ideal as someone who worked until she had children.
+Conservative gender socialization taught women that they belong in the domestic sphere.
 Today, women are generally seen as equals in the workplace and constructed as more powerful and participatory members of society.

 Go Deeper: A List of Gender Stereotypes